Innovative ideas for market research from Market Strategies International

 Rob Darrow is a senior director of qualitative research at Market Strategies, with more than 25 years of experience in research, product marketing and product management.
 Rob has worked with C-level executives, IT personnel, small business, consumers and healthcare professionals on a wide range of strategic issues including attitudinal and behavioral assessments, new product concepts, brand perceptions and positioning strategies.
 Prior to joining Market Strategies, Rob held research positions at Ipsos UU and King Brown Partners and marketing roles at Motorola Computer Systems, Plantronics, Pixo and Vocera.
 Because he is a regular jogger and hiker, Rob tries to rationalize his love of baking sweet treats, including a mean berry pie!

-Rachel is a research associate in the Life Sciences division at Market Strategies, where she helps address client challenges using her acute eye for detail and insatiable curiosity to uncover valuable insights.
+Rachel is a research associate in the Life Sciences Research division at Market Strategies, where she helps address client challenges using her acute eye for detail and insatiable curiosity to uncover valuable insights.
 She earned a bachelor’s degree in marketing from Oakland University and gained professional experience in market research, sales and design.
 When Rachel isn't working, she enjoys perusing the local farmer's market and trying new recipes in the kitchen.
 Her favorite type of food to make (and eat) is breakfast.

 Ray Reno is a senior vice president and senior marketing scientist in our Marketing Sciences Group.
 He is recognized as a creative problem-solver with extensive training in analytics and methodology, as well as a keen understanding of the consumer and brand issues businesses face.